The Radio Glen Twin Line TBU Telebalance Unit

 This sheet has the regulators and connectors to the external switches and panel connectors.
 12V is chosen as the supply voltage as this can drive the relays and op-amps and happens to be the point where the regulators can just remain out of drop-out with the particular mains transformer used.
 This minimises dissipation in the regulators.

 This sheet shows the P3400 line interface modules and the relays which control the front panel lamps and switching.
 A latching relay is used to control the on-hook off-hook state.
+The ringing indicator from the line interface module drives the PICK lamp relay to indicate an incoming call.

 This sheet shows the differential amplifiers which take the signal from the RX side of the hybrid, and the differential amps which accept the mixer TX output for sending to the TX side of the hybrid.
 The TX signal is bandpass filtered with -3dB points of 200Hz and 3500Hz at -12dB/octave.
-This avoids sending unecessarily wide audio to the telephone line and makes cancellation of the TX crosstalk easier.
+This avoids sending unnecessarily wide audio to the telephone line and makes cancellation of the TX crosstalk easier.

 RX refers to the signal being received from the far end of the phone line and sent to the studio mixer.
 TX refers to the signal going from the studio mixer to the phone line.
 Because of the imperfect nature of hybrids and phone lines, the RX signal typically has a roughly equal amount of the TX signal present due to crosstalk.
 This TX crosstalk is cancelled by subtracting the known TX signal from the RX signal.
 Measurements have shown that the TX crosstalk signal coming out of the RX side of the hybrid is also slightly phase shifted from the original TX signal.
 So an equivalent phase shift is added to the signal that is used to cancel the TX crosstalk signal.
 The cancellation amplitude and phase shift are adjustable on preset pots.
 To adjust these pots, the TBU has to be put into a call.
 The receiver of the phone that is dialled up may be simply left on a cushion to block the mouthpiece.
 A 1KHz sine is sent to the TX from the mixer and the amount of this sine on the RX is measured with an oscilloscope.
 The amplitude pot is adjusted first, to minimise the level of the crosstalk signal.
 Then the phase pot is adjusted to minimise the crosstalk signal.
 There is not much interaction between the two pots but it may be of benefit to readjust the amplitude pot and then the phase pot again.
+This adjustment should ideally be done when the TBU is connected to the actual line to be used in the field.
+In practice however, the difference between phone lines has a minimal impact and no adjustment should be needed.

-The RX signal from the cancellation circuitry is passed on to a bandpass filter which rolls off at 12dB/octave with -3dB fo at 200Hz and 3500Hz.
+The RX signal from the cancellation circuitry is passed on to a bandpass filter which rolls off at 12dB/octave with -3dB Fo at 200Hz and 3500Hz.
 This provides for the full available telephone bandwidth while providing some cut-off of hum and high frequency noise that may be present.
 A differential driver output provides the balanced signal for the studio mixer.
 This output can drive an ordinary high impedance balanced input but will struggle if a true 600R balanced load is applied.
 The DG444 analogue switch cuts off the RX signal to the mixer when the TBU is on-hook.
 This cut-off of the RX audio prevents a feedback path from TX to RX which can occur when in the on-hook state.
 The switch drive signal is effectively 12V logic and comes from the latching relay which controls the hook state.

-4. Remote Control Pin Assignments
+25-Way D Remote Control Connector Pin Assignments

 Remote Connector Pin Assignments